 Your dog is more likely to enjoy a safe, healthy stay if you also keep the boarding facility well informed.
 Let the kennel know the following:

-- Special needs If your dog is prone to anxiety, aggression or other issues, let the kennel know well in advance.
-Booking early can ensure that your dog receives the right boarding space, says Campbell.
+If your dog is prone to anxiety, aggression, or other issues, let the kennel know.
+Early booking can ensure that your dog receives the right boarding space, says Campbell.

-- Your dog If your dog hasn’t boarded in a while, Boyer and Campbell recommend a half day or so of doggie day care in the facility.
-Reintroducing your pup to the facility will ease stresses during the actual boarding stay.
+If your dog hasn’t boarded in a while, Boyer and Campbell recommend a half-day or so of doggie daycare in the facility.
+Reintroducing your pup to the facility will ease stress during the actual boarding stay.

-As you’re shopping, packing and otherwise planning for your own holiday trip, following this checklist may seem like a daunting task.
-But keep in mind why you’re taking these steps: “It’s about the safety and health of your dog,” says Boyer.
+As you’re shopping, packing, and otherwise planning for your holiday trip, following this checklist may seem like a daunting task.
+But keep in mind why you’re taking these steps: “It’s about your dog’s safety and health,” says Boyer.